Open Source Software Definition explained, Advantages, types, examples and Free Download

 GPL – GNU GENERAL PUBLIC LICENSE

 This consists of several free software licenses.
 It assures and allows users to run, inspect, study, copy,changey, and share the software.
+An open source project may have GNU.

-Currently is in its third version (since 2007).
+This open source license currently is in its third version (since 2007).
 It aims to offer free software that must be distributed to third parties maintaining the level of appropriation.

 In practice requires that if you change the system, and want to market it (or simply distribute it) , it must be under the same license.
 So it is not valid a more restrictive or proprietary one.